bluejazzCHN/Problems-using-Arduino-IDE/Compilation.md

 #compiler.warning_flags.more=-Wall -Werror=all
 #compiler.warning_flags.all=-Wall -Werror=all -Wextra
 ```
+**comment other beside default line, add -Wno-error parameter.

-$ -Wno-error tells the compiler to ignore warning information $
+-Wno-error tells the compiler to ignore warning information**

+3. Save platform.txt, then build your app.